 Mr. Jardin has served on legal committees and as a lecturer and presenter for numerous industry organizations, including the American Institute of Architects, the Claims and Litigation Management Alliance, the Public Agency Risk Management Association, the Public Agency Safety Managers Association, the Engineering Contractors Association, and the Forensic Expert Witness Association.

-Mr. Jardin is a graduate of the University of California at Berkeley where he received a B.A. in English Literature.
+Mr. Jardin is a graduate of the University of California at Berkeley where he received his Bachelor of Arts in English Literature.
 He received his juris doctor from Northwestern University School of Law, where he also served a Chairperson of the Julius H. Miner Moot Court Board.

 - The State Bar of California

 - Engineering Contractors’ Association